Tourism in El Salvador

 Tourism accounts for a large part of El Salvador's economy.
-El Salvador has many natural attractions including beaches with some of the best surfing breaks on the Pacific Coast.
+El Salvador has many natural attractions including beaches.
 El Salvador offers many lush forests shrouded in cool temperatures with abundant wildlife and scenic mountain-top vistas.
 El Salvador also has great potential in the field of cultural tourism; with over 2,000 known archaeological sites, mostly of the Maya and Olmec cultures.
-These sites are of international interest for their easy access and well preserved remains.
+These sites are of international interest for their easy access and well-preserved remains.

-While tourism has become increasingly important to the Salvadoran economy it has experienced periods of boom and bust cycles that are largely attributed to the nation's safety or lack thereof.
-El Salvador has a high level of violent crime, this level has declined heavily in recent years leading to more foreign investment in tourist infrastructure.
+While tourism has become increasingly important to the Salvadoran economy, it has experienced periods of boom and bust cycles that are largely attributed to the nation's safety or lack thereof.
+El Salvador previously had a high level of violent crime; however, since the Salvadoran gang crackdown in 2022, the country is experiencing a significant decline in violent crime, making it the safest country in Central America.
+This has led to more foreign investment in tourist infrastructure.

-One important feature of tourism in El Salvador is the relative small size of the nation.
-Almost all tourist attractions are within forty miles from the capital.
-That being said, a lack of good roads can make forty miles seem a lot longer.

 Volume of tourism

-In 1994, 181,000 tourists visited El Salvador, generating 28.8 million dollars in tourism revenue.
-Three years later, a specialized governing body was created called Salvadoran Tourism Corporation (Corporación Salvadoreña de Turismo) (Corsatur), and in 1997 387,000 tourists visited, generating 74.7 million dollars.
+In 1994, 181,000 tourists visited El Salvador, generating US$28.8 million in tourism revenue.
+Three years later, a specialized governing body was created called Salvadoran Tourism Corporation (Corporación Salvadoreña de Turismo) (Corsatur), and in 1997, 387,000 tourists visited, generating US$74.7 million.

 Since then, tourism has seen a significant increase over previous years.
-In 2004, tourism injected $424.7 million into the economy.
-It also created the Ministry of Tourism to direct the policy of the development of the sector.
-To promote the momentum of this activity, during 2005 has developed the Tourism Act (Ley del Turismo), which provides tax incentives for new investments in the sector.
+In 2004, tourism injected US$424.7 million into the economy.
+El Salvador created the Ministry of Tourism to direct the policy of the development of the sector.
+The 2005 Tourism Act (Ley del Turismo), provided tax incentives for new investments in the sector to promote momentum within the tourism sector.

-In 2008, 1.8 million tourists visited the country, generating for the economy about $720 million, according to the Ministry of Tourism.
+In 2008, 1.8 million tourists visited the country, generating about US$720 million, according to the Ministry of Tourism.

 The growth has not been based on attracting resort tourism, but rather in spurring investment in local businesses and Salvadorans living in US returning to their country.

-Tourism contributed $855.5 million to El Salvador's GDP in 2013.
+Tourism contributed US$855.5 million to El Salvador's GDP in 2013.
 This represented 3.5% of the total GDP.

 Tourism directly supported 80,500 jobs in 2013.
 This represented 3.1% of total employment in El Salvador.
 In 2013, tourism indirectly supported 210,000 jobs, representing 8.1% of total employment in El Salvador.

 It was estimated that 1,394,000 international tourists would visit El Salvador in 2014.

 Despite advances, it is still behind of other established tourist destinations such as Costa Rica and Guatemala.

-The lack of promotion abroad and adequate infrastructure to host international tourism are some of the most cited problems.
-The pros are the substantial improvement of road infrastructure, the remodeling of El Salvador International Airport in Comalapa, southeast of San Salvador.
+Cited problems hindering the success of international tourism include the lack of promotion abroad and adequate infrastructure, though El Salvador benefits from the remodeling of Comalapa International Airport.

-The airport serving international flights in El Salvador is Comalapa International Airport.